Dileep2896/reactjs-nasa/README.md

 This project is a web application designed to display the NASA Astronomy Picture of the Day.
 It fetches and displays high-quality images of space, along with their descriptions, using NASA's APOD API.

+This addition provides a link to the live demo of the application, allowing users to directly interact with the project.

 ## Table of Contents

 - [Features](#features)